Credit CardsArticles

 What counts as account activity?

-You can keep points or miles from expiring in a number of different ways:
+You can keep your points or miles from expiring by:

 • Booking travel with your rewards

-• Using your co-branded credit card for purchases
+• Using your co-branded travel credit card for purchases

 • Buying a flight or hotel using your loyalty program number